ehendrickso/5e-Sorting-Machine/README.md

 Any and all enemies within the API that fit those specifications will be displayed, with a picture and a URL link for them specifically.

+May include "like" enemies, suggestions for other enemies that are frequently found together.